-Columbia conducts $1 billion in sponsored research annually in 200 different university institutes and centers, including the Northwest Corner Building, an interdisciplinary science and engineering building.
+Columbia conducts nearly $1 billion in sponsored research annually in 200 different University institutes and centers, including the Jerome L. Greene Science Center.

 From the FM radio and steamboats to modern robotics and lasers, Columbia has been an engine of innovation and a pioneer in technology since its founding in 1754.

 While undergraduates can choose from more than 150 study abroad opportunities, New York City itself serves as a global experience, giving you an unparalleled place to discover and explore the scientific fields through opportunities in research and entrepeneurship.

 Our Engineering curriculum engages students to solve the greatest challenges facing humanity through entrepreneurship and innovation.
 Columbia Engineering focuses on interdisciplinary collaboration through the hands-on first-year introductory engineering class, our Core Curriculum, and more than 20 minors in the liberal arts.
 Opportunities for research at Columbia—which exist in the hundreds for undergraduates—are never bound by departmental structures and majors.